adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

                     text_markdown: >-
                       With CloudCannon, you have everything you need to create and manage your content.
-Build and host the best performing sites on the web with the help of a CMS for 11ty.&nbsp;
+Build and host the best performing sites on the web with the help of our CMS for 11ty.&nbsp;
                   styles:
                     desktop: